Skip to main content

 Multicultural Marketing Minor

-In an increasingly diverse consumer marketplace, brands win when they tailor their marketing strategies with nuanced insight into unique cultural differences.
+In an increasingly diverse consumer marketplace, brands win by tailoring their marketing strategies with nuanced insight into unique cultural differences.
 Consumers are more likely to identify with and purchase brands that recognize and respect their cultural backgrounds.
 Getting this right requires brands in today’s marketplace to incorporate a multicultural view into their marketing strategies.
-In this minor, students will learn the mindsets and skillsets that are needed to gain insights into the diverse cultural identities that exist across consumers.
+In this minor, students will learn the mindsets and skillsets needed to gain insights into the diverse cultural identities across consumers.
 Students will also gain experience with marketing teams that reflect the diversity of the consumers and communities they serve.

 Undergraduate Catalog